-We now know that the boots Bond’s wearing in the No Time To Die Matera scenes are the Drake’s Crosby moc toe chukkas in dark brown suede.
-You can still get those directly from Drake’s for £275.00/$395.00.
-They’re now also doing a more rugged, rough-out suede version with a studded, Dainite-like sole for $495.
-Just in case you thought you’d be giving the boots more of a beating than Bond gave the original crepe sole ones.
-We’ll be updating our post on Bond’s Matera suit very soon.
-And you can find a nice alternative for that blue jacket he wears in our latest Best Budget Style Finds post.
+It’s now common knowledge that the boots Bond’s wearing in the No Time To Die Matera scenes are the Drake’s Crosby moc toe chukkas in dark brown suede.
+You can still get those directly from Drake’s for $445.00/£295.00.
+They’re now also doing a more rugged, rough-out suede version with a studded, Dainite-like sole for $495/£345.
+Just in case you’re planning on giving the boots more of a beating than Bond gave the original crepe sole ones.
+If you live in the U.S. and want a slightly lower price (and shipping cost), the venerable retailer Cable Car Clothiers also has some sizes in stock for $398.00.

 The rumor around town is that Astorflex made the Crosby for Drakes.
 However, Drake’s asked for a different last and a few upgrades here and there (not sure what those may be).
 In any event, from a looks standpoint, the Dukeflex is nearly identical to Bond’s boots.
 I’ll also add that I have a pair of the Dukeflex (in the lighter brown color) and I love ’em.
 They’re a great fit and super comfy.
 But they do run about a half size large in my experience.
 Now, here’s the problem.
 The only place I could find that is currently carrying the Dukeflex in dark brown is Care of Carl.
 And it seems like they only ship to Sweden, Norway, Denmark, Finland and Germany.
 If you live in one of those countries: Yay!
 Go get your boots!
-For the rest of us, there’s another option …
+The rest of us may be out of luck.

 The No Time To Die Rough Out Suede Chukkas

-Well, these will do quite nicely for affordable alternatives.
+We’ve shared these alternatives many times before, and for good reason.
 Thursday has used what they call “WeatherSafe” suede.
 Which gives the uppers that waxy finish that comes very close to the look of the Moltons.
 They’ve also gone with a full glove leather lining, a studded rubber Dainite-like sole and a stitched out construction so the boots can be re-crafted.
+And the price is pretty hard to beat.
 You’ll find sizes 6 to 15 on the Thursday Boot Co. website.
-And shipping and returns are free anywhere in the U.S., with international shipping available for a very reasonable fee.
+Shipping and returns are free anywhere in the U.S., with international shipping available for a very reasonable fee.

 Did we miss you’re favorite alternatives for a pair of James Bond chukka boots?
 Tell us about them in the comments below!
-And remember to visit our Facebook page, Instagram account, Twitter account and Pinterest Boards for more James Bond style advice and inspiration!
+And remember to visit our Facebook page, our NEW Instagram account and Pinterest Boards for more James Bond style advice and inspiration!